Lastraeus/pp2-cians-ci-grade-calculator/README.md

 4. GitHub              Used as a repository for the project                        https://github.com/
 5. GitPod              Used as the VDE of the project.                             https://www.gitpod.io/
 6. Firefox             Used as main browser of the project (Browsing, Editing, Dev Tools, Screenshot capablilites)     https://www.mozilla.org/en-US/firefox/new/
 7. Chrome              Used as alt browser of the project (Testing, Dev Tools)             https://www.google.com/intl/en_ie/chrome/
 8. Grammarly           Used to proof this page.                                            https://app.grammarly.com
-9. FontAwesome         Source of fonts used in website.                            https://fontawesome.com/
+9. FontAwesome         Source of nav icons used in website.                                https://fontawesome.com/
+10. Google Fonts        Source of fonts used in the site                                    https://fonts.google.com/specimen/Barlow#styles
-10. Coolors             Color Palette Generator used in planning                    https://coolors.co/ea7600-ececec-717575-ffc180-ffffff
+11. Coolors             Color Palette Generator used in planning                            https://coolors.co/ea7600-ececec-717575-ffc180-ffffff
-11. MsPaint             For rapid cropping of screenshot images for readme
+12. MsPaint             For rapid cropping of screenshot images for readme
-11. WordCounter         For assitance staying under 50 char recommended git commit length  https://wordcounter.net/character-count
+13. WordCounter         For assitance staying under 50 char recommended git commit length   https://wordcounter.net/character-count
+14. Chrome Lighthouse Test  For additional site validation (Accessability, SEO etc)
+15. Cssgradient         Used to generate the gradient used as the modal overlay             https://cssgradient.io/
+16. Microsoft Edge      Used as tertiary testing browser.

 ### __Possible Future Features to Implement__
 Ideas for future possible Features include;